wildfly-extras/wildfly-camel-book/features/deployment-configuration.md

 ### Disabling the Camel Subsystem

-If you don't want the camel subsystem to be imported into your deployment, add the `.
+If you don't want the camel subsystem to be imported into your deployment, add the `enabled="false"` attribute to the `camel-integration` XML element.

 Example `jboss-all.xml` file: